Following information is from A Rutgers Cooperative Extension Fact Sheet

 Never taste leftovers that are of questionable age or safety.

 As a general rule, never keep leftovers for more than 4 days.

-If you date leftovers before refrigerating them, this can help you ensure they don't remain in your refrigerator too
+If you date leftovers before refrigerating them, this can help you ensure they do not remain in your refrigerator too long.

 When leftovers have been in the refrigerator too long or if they look or smell unusual, throw them out!